thobbs/cassandra/doc/source/development/code_style.rst

 ------------------

  - Never ever write ``catch (...) {}`` or ``catch (...) { logger.error() }`` merely to satisfy Java's compile-time exception checking.
 Always propagate the exception up or throw ``RuntimeException`` (or, if it "can't happen," ``AssertionError``).
 This makes the exceptions visible to automated tests.
  - Avoid propagating up checked exceptions that no caller handles.
-Rethrow as ``RuntimeException`` (or ``IOError``, if that is more applicable)
+Rethrow as ``RuntimeException`` (or ``IOError``, if that is more applicable).
  - Similarly, logger.warn() is often a cop-out: is this an error or not?
 If it is don't hide it behind a warn; if it isn't, no need for the warning.
  - If you genuinely know an exception indicates an expected condition, it's okay to ignore it BUT this must be explicitly explained in a comment.

 Boilerplate
 -----------

- - Avoid redundant ``@Override`` annotations when implementing abstract or interface methods
+ - Avoid redundant ``@Override`` annotations when implementing abstract or interface methods.
  - Do not implement equals or hashcode methods unless they are actually needed.
  - Prefer public final fields to private fields with getters.
 (But prefer encapsulating behavior in "real" methods to either.)
  - Prefer requiring initialization in the constructor to setters.
- - Avoid redundant ``this`` references to member fields or methods
+ - Avoid redundant ``this`` references to member fields or methods.
- - Do not extract interfaces (or abstract classes) unless you actually need multiple implementations of it
+ - Do not extract interfaces (or abstract classes) unless you actually need multiple implementations of it.
  - Always include braces for nested levels of conditionals and loops.
 Only avoid braces for single level.

 Multiline statements